 Something Califia does really well on Instagram is create fun, playful videos and GIFs.
-Check out this one, which they used to teach viewers how to create a veggie-based penne pasta:
+Check out this one, which they used to teach viewers how to create a fresh tomato basil soup:

 And this one, which is just plain fun to watch:

 A post shared by Califia Farms (@califiafarms) on

 Ever seen those photos of a woman leading a man by the hand in all different parts of the world?
 That pose was made famous by a couple named Murad and Natalia Osmann for their #FollowMeTo project.